-^{a} 'Deployed' means warheads placed on missiles or located on bases with operational forces. ^{b} These are warheads in central storage that would require some preparation (e.g. transport and loading on launchers) before they become fully operationally available.
+^a 'Deployed' means warheads placed on missiles or located on bases with operational forces.

+^b These are warheads in reserve, awaiting dismantlement or that require some preparation (e.g. assembly or loading on launchers) before they become fully operationally available.